LaFosseAcademy/barts_training/session_notes/module_3_session_notes_update.md

 Open up your Copilot chat window - this is usually in the top right of your screen.

 We're going to give Copilot access to the file you are working on.
-We can usually do one of a few things with the file.
+We can do lots things with the file.

 1. Summarise
-2. Create an FAQ
-3. Ask a question
+2. Ask a question
-4. Create an agent
+3. Edit the file

-We can do all of this data management without needing to open the file.
+We can do all of this without needing to open the file.
 Rather, we going to click on the `+` symbol and then attach the dataset (you could also paste the link you copied in).

 I'll ask: *"How many students are there?"*